dd32/revision-control/readme.txt

 == Ugrade Notice ==

 = 2.3.1 =
- PHP compatability changes, no other changes.
+ PHP compatability changes, Fix the Revision Restore link (Bumps the requirement to WordPress 4.0)

 = 2.3 =
  WordPress.org accidentally released version 2.2 (A in-development re-work of Revision Control for WordPress 3.6+), This reverts the plugin back to the previous code, Sorry everyone :(